 Dr. Joanna Sliwa is Historian at the Conference on Jewish Material Claims Against Germany (Claims Conference).
 Her own research focuses on the Holocaust in Poland and on Polish Jewish history.
 She has worked as an educator, researcher, translator, and consultant.
 Dr. Sliwa’s first book, Jewish Childhood in Kraków: A Microhistory of the Holocaust (Rutgers University Press, 2021), received the 2020 Ernst Fraenkel Prize from the Wiener Holocaust Library.

 The HRC holds annual Kristallnacht/The November Pogrom programs at Kean Union and Kean Ocean with Ocean County College, and collaborates on various initiatives with Kean University’s General Education department, Center for Interdisciplinary Studies, Master of Arts in Holocaust and Genocide Studies and Jewish Studies programs, Hillel student group, and partner organizations.

 Murray Pantirer Annual Scholars Lecture Series

-Last year's lecture was on December 2, 2020 and featured Dr. Marion Kaplan, Skirball Professor of Modern Jewish History at New York University.
+Last year's lecture was on December 2, 2020 and featured Dr. Marion Kaplan, Skirball Professor of Modern Jewish History at NYU.